makrai/notes/yang21-abstractive-summ-hu.md

 * abstractive samples in Table 7–10 (see Appendix)
   * When the article is long, all of our models extract phrases from the original article, then combine them to generate new sentences.
-It is similar to extractive models, [just no] full sentences
+It is similar to extractive models, [just not] full sentences
     * mostly grammatically correct.
 All the models generate several sentences, but by the end they “run out” and may leave sentence fragments
   * When the article is short, the models show their real abstractive feature,